 - What You

-In 2018, individuals age 65 and over accounted for 16 percent of the U.S. population.
-The U.S. Census Bureau projects that this figure will exceed 20 percent by 2030.
+Individuals age 65 and over are projected to account for 17 percent of the U.S. population in 2022.
+The U.S. Census Bureau projects that figure will exceed 20 percent by 2030.
 Since people age 65 and over, on average, spend more on healthcare than any other age group, growth in the number of older Americans is expected to increase total healthcare costs over time.

-Prices are another significant driver of healthcare spending in the United States; the cost of healthcare services has grown faster than the cost of other goods and services in the economy.
-In the past 20 years, the Consumer Price Index (CPI) — the average change in prices paid by urban consumers for various goods and services — has grown annually at an average of 2.1 percent while the CPI for medical care has grown at an average rate of 3.5 percent per year.
+Prices are another significant driver of healthcare spending in the United States; the cost of healthcare services typically grow faster than the cost of other goods and services in the economy.
+In the past 20 years, the Consumer Price Index (CPI) — the average change in prices paid by urban consumers for various goods and services — has grown at an average of 2.1 percent per year while the CPI for medical care has grown at an average rate of 3.5 percent per year.

-There are many possible reasons for this increase in healthcare prices:
+There are many possible reasons for that increase in healthcare prices:

 More research needs to be done, though, to confirm the reasons that healthcare costs grow so quickly.

-High healthcare spending is not necessarily a bad thing, especially if it leads to better health outcomes.
+It would be one thing if our high healthcare spending led to better health outcomes.
 However, that is not the case in the United States.
-When evaluating common health metrics, the United States lags behind other countries despite higher healthcare spending.
+When evaluating common health metrics, the United States lags behind other countries despite spending more on such goods and services.

-High healthcare costs put pressure on an already strained fiscal situation.
-Containing our rising healthcare costs is important for our nation’s long-term fiscal and economic well-being.
+High healthcare costs put pressure on an already strained fiscal situation and are one of the primary drivers of the long-term structural imbalance between spending and revenues that is built into the country’s budget.
+Containing high healthcare costs is important for our nation’s long-term fiscal and economic well-being.
 For ideas on how to solve some of these issues, visit our Solutions page and the Peterson Center on Healthcare.

 Image credit: Photo by Chip Somodevilla/Getty Images